plum crumb pie (with cardamom)

 1/2 cup minus 2 teaspoons very cold water

 In a medium bowl, combine the flour, salt, baking powder, and brown sugar.
-Add in cold butter, and use a pastry blender, fork, or a grater (if butter is frozen), to cut in the butter.
+Use a knife to chop cold butter into rough 1 inch cubes, and then add to the flour mixture.
+Use a pastry blender or fork to cut in the butter.
 You want the butter to be in pea-sized pieces.
-I like to work it with my hands to break the chunks up at the end as you don't want them to get too small.
+I like to work it with my hands once I’ve broken up the big chunks with a pastry blender, as you don't want the butter pieces to get too small.

 Pour water mixture over the flour-butter mixture.
-Use a spatula to stir mixture.
-Once the dough has started to come together, turn out onto a lightly floured surface.
+Use a spatula to stir mixture until it starts to come together, and then turn out onto a lightly floured surface.
 The dough will look very shaggy and flour-y at this point, that's just right.
 Very gently work with your hands to bring the dough together a bit more.
 I scoop up the flour bits, place them on top of the dough, and then fold them in.
 The goal is to work the dough as little as possible.
 Overworking the dough causes more gluten development to form, and we don't want that to happen as it causes your crust to be tough!

 1/2 cup granulated sugar